-Since it is the capital of the United States of America, it has tons of things to do and see.
+Since it is the capital of the United States of America, there are tons of things to do in Washington DC in a weekend!
 But that also means it can sometimes feel a bit overwhelming trying to decide what to do with 3 days in DC.
-If that’s how you’ve been feeling, worry no more!

 We’ve got you covered when it comes to planning the best weekend in Washington DC.
 Because we’ve been able to visit DC a few times, we know what’s worth a stop, and what isn’t.

 Day 1: Intro to Washington DC

 Welcome to the capital city of the USA!
 For your first day, you’ll spend some time walking around, stop in a museum or two, and end the day with dinner and a stroll through Georgetown.

 Make sure to check out our list of the best museums in DC to help you decide.